 Dumbbell seal row is a very unique exercise for building bigger back.
 Dumbbells are specially used in this exercise.
-Seal row bench is used for this exercise.
-This machine lowers the risk of straining your neck and lower back, while ensuring a maximum workout for your back muscle especially lats and mid-back muscles.
+A seal row bench is used for this exercise.
+This machine lowers the risk of straining your neck and lower back while ensuring a maximum workout for your back muscle especially lats and mid-back muscles.

 Seal row kettlebells is also an exercise that involves a seal bench placed at a certain height from the ground.
 It requires kettlebells.
 Kettlebell is a cast ball made of steel, having a handle present at the top used for the grip.
 The kettlebells are used in a lot of exercises, training (for gaining strength and flexibility).

 This exercise also targets your back muscles.
 Lay down on a bench with face down.
 Your face from forehead to chin must be touching the bench.
 Lift the kettlebells side by side.
 Use a wider shoulder grip, as it will help in your back muscle building.
 This involves a very less back movement.

 Lift the kettlebells towards your ribs when you move them up.
 Keep your body in a straight line to avoid any injury.
 Your neck will be prevented from any type of strain if you will follow this position.

 It is impossible to cheat while using this bench.
 Weight lifting in this exercise is very effective to stimulate the muscles of the back.
 You need two dumbbells and a flat surface of the bench for lying down in this exercise.
 Seal row exercise needs your chest support.